Shenton Park, WA

 Where is Shenton Park?

-Shenton Park is a suburb of Western Australia, Australia.
+Shenton Park is a suburb of Western Australia, Australia, in the Nedlands local government area.

 What is the population of Shenton Park?